-During my recent SDN workshop one of the attendees asked me “How do you build carrier-grade (5 nines) cloud infrastructure with VMware NSX?”
+During one of my SDN workshops, an attendees asked me “How do you build carrier-grade (5 nines) cloud infrastructure with VMware NSX?”

 Short answer: You don’t… and it’s a wrong question anyway.